ArbitRandomUser/latexrenderer/readme.md

 ### Install
-It's fairly bairbones as of now , copy latexrenderer.lua into your computer and load it with `luafile /path/to/latexrenderer.lua` in your init.vim i'll (hopefully) make this a plugin someday , but for now i'm mostly trying out things for myself.
+It's fairly bairbones as of now , copy latexrenderer.lua into your computer and load it with `luafile /path/to/latexrenderer.lua` in your init.vim .

+I'll (hopefully) make this a plugin someday , but for now i'm mostly trying out things for myself.

 ### Render all math